Divya-A26/SMS-SPAM-DETECTION/README.md

    ```bash
    streamlit run app.py.
    ```
 - Visit localhost:8501 on your web browser to access the web app.

+## Contributions
+We welcome your ideas!
+Feel free to contribute by submitting issues or pull requests.